 - Athletes in hot weather climates drink at least 4L or about 16 cups of water per day.”

 This tip is sponsored by Precision Nutrition – Project Swole’s pick for the best nutrition and supplement resource currently available.
-Containing system manuals, gourmet cookbook, digital audio/video library, online membership, and more, Precision Nutrition will teach you everything you need to know to get the body you want — guaranteed.
+Containing system manuals, gourmet cookbooks, digital audio/video library, online membership, and more, Precision Nutrition will teach you everything you need to know to get the body you want — guaranteed.
 Now go grab your Yeti, drink some water, and brush up on your nutrition tips.